web-auth/doc/the-webauthn-server/the-easy-way/user-authentication.md

 ## Credention Request Options

-To authenticate you user, you need to send a `Webauthn\PublicKeyCredentialRequestOptions` object. using your `$server` object, call the method `generatePublicKeyCredentialRequestOptions`
+To authenticate you user, you need to send a `Webauthn\PublicKeyCredentialRequestOptions` object.

+To generate that object, you just need to call the method `generatePublicKeyCredentialRequestOptions` of the `$server` object.

 In general, to authenticate your user you will ask them for their username first.
 With this username and [your user repository](../../pre-requisites/user-entity-repository.md), you will find the associated `Webauthn\PublicKeyCredentialUserEntity`.